-Condominio Monti includes 33 rooms, designed for selective travellers and design lovers.
+Condominio Monti includes 33 rooms, designed for selective travelers and design lovers.
 We see that the structure of the traditional Roman house has been preserved.
-Functional rooms distributed along a corridor, bears the signature of Studiotamat.
-The shades, finishes, fabrics, patterns and objects have been selected by Sabina Guidotti, founder of Bludiprussia.
+Functional rooms distributed along a corridor bears the signature of Studiotamat.
+The shades, finishes, fabrics, patterns, and objects have been selected by Sabina Guidotti, founder of Bludiprussia.

 Interior designers decided to make bespoke custom-designed furnishings – from headboards to bedside tables.
-Impressive color palette makes visitors to dream and go on an exotic, retro journey to discover “otherness”.
+The impressive color palette makes visitors dream and go on an exotic, retro journey to discover “otherness”.

 In the photo of the bedroom below, complementary color scheme is used to enhance the different furnishings to bring life into the room.
 As you can see, soft green walls and fuschia headboard as well as soft orange side table matches so perfectly together.

 Love how soft neo mint tiles make contrast with fuschia tile grout.
 It is an original way to add some color into a bathroom.

 Common spaces are also important.
 This is the space where visitors can relax, read a book, have a meeting or a business call.
 I love how subtle color tones as salmon pink and pale blue are used together with dark blue window frames and brass light fixtures.
 So fresh and inviting!